oliverservin/hey-world/drafts/alpha.md

 }
 ```

-Now I needed another action to actually save the new link data.
-First, use a policy to authorize the action, and use the bio link form to update the data, reset the form, and reset the currently editing link property.
+Next, I needed another action to save the new link data.
+This involves authorizing the action with a policy and using the bio link form to update the data, reset the form, and clear the currently editing link property.

 ```php
 // resources/views/pages/bio-links.blade.php